-Using the app data I’ve discovered that red wine has a huge affect on the quality of my sleep!
+Using the app data I’ve discovered that red wine has a huge effect on the quality of my sleep!
 I don’t drink a lot, but even one or two glasses of red wine gives me a restless night.

-Look at these cool graphs that the FitBit app gives me!
-Over the course of an entire week I didn’t get my 8 hours at all (although I was close one night!).
+Look at these cool graphs that the Fitbit app gives me!
+Over the course of an entire week, I didn’t get my 8 hours at all (although I was close one night!).

 I can’t say enough how much tracking my sleep has helped me understand why I always feel tired.

-It might not be possible for me to control some aspects of my interupted sleep (kids waking me in the night because they had a nightmare).
+It might not be possible for me to control some aspects of my interrupted sleep (kids waking me in the night because they had a nightmare).
 But I can control other aspects – like not drinking red wine or caffeine too close to bedtime.